boutroslab/CRISPRAnalyzeR/README.md

 5. Familiarize with the parameters you can use to start the CRISPRanalyzeR - they offer proxy settings or additional databases and local sgRNA re-evaluation.

-## Run and install after downloading files
+## Run and install with local downloading of container file

 1. Download the Docker Installer for your operating system from the [Docker Website](https://www.docker.com/products/overview)
 2. Install the downloaded file